 Do As Bieber Does

-There aren’t a great deal of circumstances where this advice would be prudent, but in the Beibs latest hit “What Do You Mean”. he does oh so many things right.
+There aren’t a great deal of circumstances where this advice would be prudent, Justin Bieber does oh so many things right in his latest hit “What Do You Mean”.
 Anyone who tells you they don’t like this song has an honesty deficit and you should be cautious about what else they are lying to you about.

 JB sounds at a soulful peak in this lilting 125bpm stunner, topped by a worldy, Shakuhachi type hook and propelled by a Piano chord sequence that never quite lands.